sumit-kmr/dlb-certificate-rollover/README.md

         - AWS_REGION
         - AWS_SNS_TOPIC_ARN        [aws sns topic arn which will be used to send email alerts]

-    **Important** Please make sure that the anypoint credentials have sufficient access to modify the dedicated load balancer
+    **Important:** Please make sure that the anypoint credentials have sufficient access to modify the dedicated load balancer

 5. Now, push the project files to the feature/develop branch and raise a PR and merge into the main branch.
 This will trigger the github workflow which will build and push the image to AWS ECR.